-- College and Association of Respiratory Therapists of Alberta (CARTA) annual dues are approximately \$425. - Canadian Society of Respiratory Therapists (CSRT) annual dues are approximately \$100 for students and \$180 for regular members.
+- College and Association of Respiratory Therapists of Alberta (CARTA) annual dues are approximately \$425. - Canadian Society of Respiratory Therapists (CSRT) annual dues are approximately \$100 for students and \$180 for regular members. - Canadian Board of Respiratory Care (CBRC) exam fee is approximately \$900. - Students are responsible for any additional expenses related to their practicum, including pre-practicum requirements as outlined by the program, and relocation costs to practicum sites outside of Calgary. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check and is payable to the Police or the Royal Canadian Mounted Police (RCMP).

-- Canadian Board of Respiratory Care (CBRC) exam fee is approximately \$900. - Students are responsible for any additional expenses related to their practica including relocation costs to practicum sites outside Calgary. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check and is payable to the Police or the Royal Canadian Mounted Police (RCMP). - Students pay \$75 Comp Tracker fee for the first two years of the program and \$75 per semester in the third year. - Books, supplies and uniform are approximately \$2,500. - Students must have a personal computer and access to the Internet.
+- Students pay \$75 Comp Tracker fee for the first two years of the program and \$75 per semester in the third year. - Books, supplies and uniform are approximately \$2,500. - Students must have a personal computer and access to the Internet.
 Most classes are taught at SAIT, but some require online access.
-All courses require additional self study. - Students require an Apple personal digital assistant (iPad or iPad Mini) to support the Comp Tracker system. - Students must have their immunizations reviewed by the SAIT Health Clinic.
+All courses require additional self-study. - Students require an Apple personal digital assistant (iPad or iPad Mini) to support the Comp Tracker system. - Students must have their immunizations reviewed by the SAIT Health Clinic.
 There is a \$75 charge to review vaccine history.
 Any vaccines to be administered will result in additional charges.

+Semester 1

-HLTH 201 - Respiratory Therapy Healthcare Core
+HLTH 201 - Respiratory Therapy Healthcare Core 3 credits

 RESP 212 - RT Anatomy and Physiology 3 credits

 RESP 214 - Patient Assessment 1 3 credits

 RESP 216 - Respiratory Therapy Clinical Practice 1 3 credits

 RESP 218 - RT Fundamentals 3 credits

 Semester 2

 PATH 254 - Pathophysiology 1 3 credits

 RESP 262 - Patient Assessment 2 3 credits

 RESP 264 - RT Clinical Practice 2 3 credits

 RESP 266 - Interventions 1 6 credits

+Second Year Semester 3

+PATH 311 - Pathophysiology 2 3 credits

+RESP 315 - Patient Assessment 3 3 credits

+RESP 317 - RT Clinical Practice 3 3 credits

+RESP 319 - Interventions 2 6 credits

+Semester 4

+PATH 312 - Pathophysiology 3 1.5 credits

+RESP 314 - Anesthesia 1.5 credits

+RESP 327 - PFT and Outpatient Care 3 credits

+RESP 329 - RT Clinical Practice 4 3 credits

+RESP 330 - Interventions 3 6 credits

+Third Year Semester 5